ravifatty/paramikoScripts/README.md

 cisco-02.py :  Login to a switch via ssh, enter priviliged mode, and grab the current 5 min average throughput on all the interfaces

 cisco-03.py :  Essentially cisco-01.py with some error handling, "try..except" wrapper for the ssh connection, and created the "issue_command" function to cut back on repeating the same lines when sending a command to the device.

+cisco-04.py :  Essentialy cisco-02.py with the error handlin and "issue_command" function from cisco-03.py